thundercore/developers-portal/docs-en/faqs/passcode.md

 id: passcode
 title: Setup your own passcode on ThunderCore Hub
 ---
-This is a guide to help you setup passcode on your own wallet to protect your assets and account.
+This is a guide to help you setup a passcode on your own wallet to protect your assets and account.

 ## Setup passcode

-1. After logging your wallet, tap `Settings` in the right corner
+1. After logging in to your wallet, tap `Settings` in the right corner

 ![img](assets/img/passcode/passcode_1.PNG)